Have you ever conducted a brand audit for your business?

 Mentionlytics is an all-in-one mention tracking tool that offers social media analytics and insights to help improve your brand strategies.
 Find out what’s being said about you on multiple social channels, blogs, forums, news sites, and more.

-The platform offers valuable information about your target audience, customers, brand reputation, engagement, and a bunch of cool features, like:
+The platform offers valuable information about your target audience, customers, brand online reputation, engagement, and a bunch of cool features, like:

 - Social intelligence tools